The Man (2005 film): Plot

-Vann arranges the release of Andy, to use him in his case against the gun traffickers.
+Vann arranges Andy's release, to use him in his case against the traffickers.
 Vann tries to contact gun dealer Manny Cortez for help with the case, but finds Manny murdered in his own house.
-Vann then receives a phone call from his ex-wife Dara, who reminds him about the upcoming dance recital of their daughter Kate.
-He then receives another phone call from Joey, who now asks for $500,000 for the whole batch of weapons.
+Vann then receives a call from his ex-wife Dara, who reminds him about the upcoming dance recital of their daughter Kate.
+He then receives another call from Joey, who now asks for $500,000 for the whole batch of weapons.
 Vann has Andy pose as a powerful trafficker for a meeting with Joey in a restaurant.
-Andy improvises by returning the cell phone to Joey and telling him that their next meeting will be on his terms.
+Andy improvises by returning the phone to Joey and saying that their next meeting will be on his terms.
 Andy plans to use the next meeting to set up a trap for Joey.
-He then reminds Vann of his daughter's recital, and both men attend it.
+He then reminds Vann of Kate's recital, and both men attend it.

-Andy and Vann eventually arrange a meeting with Joey, but (against Andy's original plan) they fail to arrange backup from any law enforcement agency.
-Joey has never met Vann before and asks who he is.
-Andy claims that Vann is someone who will do anything they tell him.
+Andy and Vann arrange a meeting with Joey, but (against Andy's original plan) they fail to arrange backup from any law enforcement agency.
+Joey never met Vann before and asks who he is.
+Andy claims that Vann is someone who will do anything that they tell him.
 Vann admits this, and claims that he is betraying the service in pursuit of monetary gain.
 Joey is suitably convinced and agrees to work with him.
 Following the meeting, Andy and Vann part ways.

-Andy stays in Detroit, delivers his speech and is then captured by agent Peters, who wants to use him against Vann.
+Andy is then captured by Internal Affairs agent Peters.
 Peters claims that Vann is corrupt, that he is actually trying to buy the guns for himself.
-He also believes that Vann murdered Booty, Manny Cortez and his own partner.
+He also believes that Vann murdered informant Hector "Booty" Babcock, Cortez and his own partner.
 Peters wants Andy to wear a wire and get a confession out of Vann.
-Back at ATF offices, Vann is suspended, and his boss tells him that Andy was setting him up.
+At ATF offices, Vann is suspended, and his boss Lt.
+Rita Carbone says that Andy was setting him up.
 Andy, now wired, visits Vann at his office.
 The two men drive to the exchange point to deliver the money.
 Vann suspects that Andy is wired and asks him about it.
 Andy admits it.

 Vann and Andy enter the barn where the exchange is going to take place.
-This time Joey is skeptical of their motives and pulls a gun on Vann.
-The law enforcement agents hear everything through the wire, and soon arrive to arrest Joey.
-Andy manages to disarm Joey, though Vann still receives a bullet wound in the buttocks.
+This time, Joey is skeptical of their motives and pulls a gun on Vann.
+The law enforcement agents hear everything through the wire and arrive to arrest Joey.
+Andy disarms Joey, though Vann still receives a bullet wound in the buttocks.
 Vann delivers Andy to the airport for his flight back to Milwaukee and the two men say goodbye.
 Vann accidentally sets off the metal detectors in the airport and blames it on Andy.
-The story ends with a protesting Andy being led away by airport security for a body cavity search.
+A protesting Andy is then led away by airport security for a body cavity search.